Multi-Objective Maximization of Monotone Submodular Functions with Cardinality Constraint

-We obtain this via extending the matroid based algorithm of \cite{swap}, which relies on the \emph{continuous greedy} approach, resulting in a runtime of $\tilde{O}(mn^8)$.
-Note that there is no $\epsilon$ dependence in the runtime, unlike the result from \cite{swap}.
+We obtain this via extending the matroid based algorithm of \cite{swap,swapfocs}, which relies on the \emph{continuous greedy} approach, resulting in a runtime of $\tilde{O}(mn^8)$.
+Note that there is no exponential term in the runtime, unlike the result from \cite{swap}.
 The key idea behind the result is quite simple, and relies on exploiting the fact that we are dealing with a cardinality constraint, far more structured than matroids.

 \textbf{2.
-Fast and practical approximation algorithm:} In practice, $n$ can range from tens of thousands to millions (\cite{sense0,sense3}), which makes the above runtime intractable.
-To this end, we develop a fast $O(\frac{n}{\delta^3}\log m\log \frac{n}{\delta})$ time $(1-1/e)^2(1-m/k\epsilon^3)-\epsilon-\delta$ approximation.
+Faster nearly linear time algorithm:} In practice, $n$ can range from tens of thousands to millions (\cite{sense0,sense3}), which makes the above runtime intractable.
+To this end, we develop a fast $O(\frac{n}{\delta^3}\log m\log \frac{n}{\delta})$ time $(1-1/e)^2(1-m/k\varepsilon^3)-\varepsilon-\delta$ approximation.
 Under the same asymptotic conditions as above, the guarantee simplifies to $(1-1/e)^2-\delta$.
 We achieve this via the Multiplicative-Weight-Updates (MWU) framework, which replaces the bottleneck continuous greedy process.
-This is what costs us the additional factor of $(1-1/e)$ in the guarantee but allows us to leverage the runtime improvements for $P_0$ achieved in \cite{fast,lazyfast}.
+This costs us the additional factor of $(1-1/e)$ in the guarantee but allows us to leverage the runtime improvements for $P_0$ achieved in \cite{fast,lazyfast}.

 MWU has proven to be a vital tool in the past few decades (\cite{mwu1,mwu3,mwu4,mwu8,mwu9,plotkin,arora}).
 Linear functions and constraints have been the primary setting of interest in these works, but recent applications have shown its usefulness when considering non-linear and in particular submodular objectives (\cite{azar,chekurimwu}).
-Unlike these recent applications, we instead apply the MWU framework in vein of the Plotkin-Shmoys-Tardos scheme for linear programming (\cite{plotkin}), essentially showing that the non-linearity only costs us a another factor of $(1-1/e)$ in the guarantee and yields a nearly linear time algorithm.
-Independently and prior to our work, \cite{chen} applied the MWU framework in a similar manner and gave a new bi-criterion approximation.
-We further discuss how our result differs from theirs in Section \ref{keyfast}.
+Unlike these recent applications, we instead apply the MWU framework in vein of the Plotkin-Shmoys-Tardos (PST) scheme for linear programming (\cite{plotkin}), essentially showing that the non-linearity only costs us a another factor of $(1-1/e)$ in the guarantee and yields a nearly linear time algorithm.
+Subsequent to a preliminary version of this work we discovered independent work by \cite{chen} where they applied the MWU framework for submodular objectives in a manner resembling the PST framework.
+However, they use it to derive a new bi-criterion approximation (with bounds similar to the result in \cite{main}), as opposed to a constant factor approximation.